AgoraIO-Community/MoonLight/README.md

 2. Instruments can not to be implemented to test remotely.
 You can not test your app in your home while the device in your company.
 Therefore, you can not test plenty of devices at the same time.
 By comparison, MoonLight can support it.

 3. Low system iOS devices cannot by tested on the latest version Insturuments.
-By comparison, MoonLight do not have the limitaion.
+By comparison, MoonLight doesn't have the limitaion.

-4. Insturments on macOS do not support gpu captureing.
+4. Insturments on macOS doesn't support gpu captureing.
 By comparison, MoonLight supports.
 The Moonlight's gpu info is the same as the activity monitor on macOS.

-5. Instruments also have advantages, such as the Allocations and Leaks to provide memory leaks testing.
+5. Instruments also has advantages, such as the Allocations and Leaks to provide memory leaks testing.
 Instruments can also provide data visualization.
 By comparison, MoonLight is programmable.
 Developers can use MoonLight to implement data visualization and automated test need.

 ### GT
 GT is an opensource performance test project from Tencent.
 And GT also has many disvantages.